top of page

 What does a normal stoma look like?

-A normal stoma is pink or red, moist, and slightly protrudes from the abdomen.
+A normal stoma is pink or red and moist.
+It has properties similar to those of the inside of the mouth.
 It may have a slight amount of mucus or minor bleeding initially after surgery, but it should not be excessively painful or have a foul odor.

 By Corstrata, Telemedicine WOC Nurses